nilearn/nilearn/CONTRIBUTING.rst

 """"""""""""""""""""

-Attributes that have been estimated from the data must always have a name ending with trailing underscore.
+Attributes that have been estimated from the data should always have a name ending with trailing underscore.
 For example the coefficients of some regression estimator would be stored in a ``coef_`` attribute after ``fit`` has been called.